This Is the "It" Hairstyle the Year You Were Born

 1969: The Asymmetrical Bob

 By the end of the '60s, women everywhere were beginning to tire of their pixie cuts.
-The style grew out to become more of an asymmetrical bob that started to crop up everywhere, like on Diana Ross (center) here.
+The style grew out to become more of an asymmetrical bob that started to crop up everywhere, like on Diana Ross (right) here.

 1970: The Severe Center Part